Kanban Workflow Explained

 / \

-Multiple WPs in doing simultaneously.
+Multiple WPs in in_progress simultaneously.
 Different agents work in parallel.

 Review Feedback Loop